Gallicchio-Lab/water-droplet-hydration/README.md

 # water-droplet-hydration

 Input files and instructions to run the concerted alchemical simulations for the estimation of the hydration free energies of small to medium sized solute molecules in water droplets using OpenMM described in [Alchemical Transformations for Concerted Hydration Free Energy
-Estimation with Explicit Solvation](https://arxiv.org/abs/2005.06504) Currently in press on the Journal of Chemical Physics.
+Estimation with Explicit Solvation](https://arxiv.org/abs/2005.06504), currently in press on the Journal of Chemical Physics.

 ## Contributors